 This is one of the last 101 and relatively rare in black without the mirror lock-up.
 By then Minolta had embraced cross-head screws.
 SR-T101 incorporated for the first time through the lens metering at full aperture, using their patented CLC system (Contrast Light Compensator)

 Introduced in 1959, this is a ‘b’ model of one year later.
 One of the earliest Minolta SLRs and one that is still in regular use (I have three of them, one black, two chrome).
 A slightly cheaper version of the 1/0000/sec SR-2, which was their first SLR, the SR-1 had a top speed of 1/500/sec and had an f2 55mm lens as standard, as opposed to the f1.8 55mm which was standard with the SR-2.
 The lens fitted here is one of the very early f1.8, 55mm offerings with the LV engravings and is very well kept.
+The black ones are extremely rare, I am told.

 Both models had the (for the time) very desirable mirror-return, but the iris remained stopped down until the shutter was cocked again.
-No information in the surprisingly bright viewfinder apart from the circular focussing aid and no meter, of course.
+No information in the surprisingly bright viewfinder apart from the circular focusing aid and no meter, of course.
 Completely mechanical, no batteries, built like a tank.

 Very interesting is the way that exposure is calculated, very simple, actually.
 Based on the ‘light value’ standard of the day, displayed on most Light Meters, including those from Minolta.
 A separate scale in yellow is engraved around the aperture ring and the shutter-speed dial.
 LV is engraved on the top of the body width a dot next to the shutter-speed dial for reference.
 Given a particular light value – say 13, for an overcast but bright day – you simply ‘dial in’ a combination on the yellow scales that adds up to that value!
 So, for this example, 7 (1/125) and 6 (f8) gives a good general combination both for depth of field and motion freeze.
 Any other combination adding up to 13 would give the same exposure!
+I have a few lenses with the engravings, including a 135mm f2.8, apparrently less than 2,000 were made with the engravings!
+More of that one later in a ‘repair’ blog.

 Don’t forget, the settings are, of course, for the ‘standard’ 100 ASA film and any other film-speed will have to be compensated for.